MileHacker Logo

 Local Crafts

-• Aran Knitwear: The islands are famous for their distinctive Aran sweaters, known for intricate cable patterns.
+• Aran Knitwear: The isles are famous for their distinctive Aran sweaters, known for intricate cable patterns.
 Shops sell authentic, locally-made, or Irish-made sweaters, hats, and scarves.
 Consider purchasing an Aran sweater as a lasting souvenir.

 • Books: Books about the islands' history and culture are popular.